ayigitdogan/ayigitdogan.github.io/_posts/2022-03-12-single-machine-scheduling-with-pulp.md

 The code can be used for any number of jobs with custom parameters by modifying the related variables.

-For the LP formulations, further interpretations, and detailed outputs, please refer to the [GitHub repository](https://github.com/ayigitdogan/Single-Machine-Scheduling-with-PuLP) of this project.
+For the LP formulations, further interpretations, and detailed outputs, please refer to the [report](/assets/pdf/Report%20-%20Single%20Machine%20Scheduling%20with%20PuLP.pdf) of this project.

 ```python